-MCWH believes that immigrant and refugee women's leadership is central to improving the health and wellbeing of immigrant and refugee women.
+Migrant and refugee women’s leadership is central to improving our health and wellbeing.

-Informed by human rights principles, the PACE Model is based on four guiding principles that together aim to increase immigrant and refugee women's capacity to:
+Informed by human rights principles, MCWH has developed a model of leadership based on four guiding principles that aim to increase migrant and refugee women’s capacity to:

 - Participate in the workforce, civic and community life

 - Advocate for the rights and wellbeing of migrant women

 - Engage with women in the community to support and strengthen each other

 A key feature of the PACE model is that it can be tailored to the specific needs of individual women and groups.
 The core building blocks of PACE (Participate, Advocate, Communicate and Engage) can be applied in every context, to build the capacity of migrant and refugee women, community leaders and stakeholders.